Chronic Fatigue Syndrome (CFS/ME)

 The team consists of occupational therapists, physiotherapists, a cognitive behavioural psychotherapist and consultants in rehabilitation medicine.

+Appointments may be face to face, via video link, or over the phone.
 Patients who are severely affected can be seen at home.
 Referrals are accepted from GPs or consultants.

 Allow yourself sufficient time after completing the relaxation exercise before getting up, so that you don't feel light headed or dizzy, and do not drive for at least 10 minutes after using the technique to ensure that you are fully alert.